menuclose

 Market research

-Saxo vs IFC Markets for research: both brokers deliver daily market commentary, an economic calendar, and a sentiment tool that shows long/short positioning.
-The big differences are in depth and sources.
-Saxo streams forex news from leading providers (think Bloomberg, Reuters, or Dow Jones) and includes Autochartist for pattern and strategy ideas.
-IFC Markets lacks those premium news feeds and does not offer Autochartist.
-Neither broker provides Trading Central, TipRanks, or Acuity Trading tools.
+Comparing market research at Saxo vs IFC Markets: both brokers deliver daily market commentary, a sentiment tool that shows long/short positioning, and an economic calendar.
+The key differences show up in news and analysis tools.
+Saxo includes forex news from top-tier sources like Bloomberg, Reuters, or Dow Jones, and offers tools from Autochartist for technical and fundamental insights.
+IFC Markets does not provide those.
+Neither broker includes Trading Central, TipRanks, or Acuity Trading tools.

 Feature Saxo logoSaxo